decentraland/adr/content/ADR-173-scene-deployments-must-not-contain-world-configuration-section.md

 }
 ```

 This contains metadata that is important at the time of deployment.
-It may
-also contain other configuration, like skybox settings, comms transport to
-use, etc. None of these settings have any effect in the Catalyst Network, this
-information is completely ignored and may lead to confusion.
+It may also contain other configuration, like skybox settings, communications transport to use, etc. None of these settings have any effect in the Catalyst Network, this information is completely ignored and may lead to confusion.

 In a regular content creation flow, the developer could use Worlds as
-a preview service, and once the scene is polished and finished he is ready to
-deploy to the Catalyst network under some owned parcel(s).
-At this stage, the
-`scene.json` should have the `worldConfiguration` property removed, so that the
-information between Worlds and the Genesis City is kept where it belongs.
+a preview service, and once the scene is polished and finished he is ready to deploy to the Catalyst network under some owned parcel(s).
+At this stage, the `scene.json` should have the `worldConfiguration` property removed, so that the information between Worlds and the Genesis City is kept where it belongs.

 ## Decisions

-A new validation is added to content validator so that the Catalysts can reject
-deployments of scenes containing the `worldConfiguration` property.
+A new validation is added to content validator so that the Catalysts can reject deployments of scenes containing the `worldConfiguration` property.

 ## Deadline